Slingers (Marvel Comics): Fictional team history

-After the breakup of the Slingers, Hornet was found dead by forces of S.H.I.E.L.D.
-He had died confronting Wolverine, who had been brainwashed by the Hand, an evil ninja cult.
-Prodigy resurfaced fighting against Iron Man during the Civil War event.
+After the breakup of the Slingers, Hornet is killed in battle with Wolverine, who had been brainwashed by the Hand.
+Prodigy resurfaced fighting against Iron Man during the "Civil War" event.
 Eventually he joined with Captain America's underground movement, and later became a recruit for the Initiative program.
-Dusk has been seen as a captive of the Puppet Master.
-At the end of Avengers: The Initiative, Prodigy was released from Prison 42, in which he was detained for having resisted Osborn's regime, and began working as a motivational speaker while trying to reunite the Slingers.
+At the end of Avengers: The Initiative, Prodigy was released from Prison 42, in which he was detained for having resisted Norman Osborn's regime, and began working as a motivational speaker while trying to reunite the Slingers.

 After Hydra's takeover of America was thwarted, Hornet was seen active in Las Vegas, prompting Ricochet and Dusk to travel there to confront their apparently resurrected ally, even as the Hornet steals from a casino on the part of his employer Silas Thorne and is confronted by Scarlet Spider.
-After the initial confrontation, Ricochet learns that the new Hornet is not only working with Prodigy, but received his costume from the Black Marvel and is thus convinced to join the other Slingers in forcing the Scarlet Spider to turn himself over to the police for beating Silas Thorne so badly that he was sent to hospital (the various Slingers unconcerned about Thorne's reported role in the theft of food supplies from a planned charity drive).
-After they take Cassandra Mercury hostage, she is found thanks to Ben Reilly and Kaine Parker tracking her hidden mobile phone, where they discover that the Slingers are being led by the Black Marvel.
-However, Dusk realizes that the Black Marvel has no soul, and damage to the Hornet's gauntlets reveal his true identity as Cyber who was revived by the as-yet-unidentified entity that was posing as Black Marvel.
-Although the Black Marvel taunts them that they were poor heroes due to their lack of coordination as a team, the other three Slingers join forces with the two Spiders to defeat Cyber and the demon possessing the Black Marvel, the Slingers defeating Cyber while Reilly and Kaine exorcise the demon.
-With the battle concluded, the Slingers accept that Reilly regrets his earlier beating of Thorne, acknowledging the shades of grey.
+After the initial confrontation, Ricochet learns that the new Hornet is not only working with Prodigy, but received his costume from Black Marvel and is thus convinced to join the other Slingers in forcing the Scarlet Spider to turn himself over to the police for beating Silas Thorne so badly that he was hospitalized.
+After they take Cassandra Mercury hostage, she is found thanks to Ben Reilly and Kaine Parker tracking her hidden mobile phone, where they discover that the Slingers are being led by Black Marvel.
+However, Dusk realizes that Black Marvel has no soul.
+Hornet is revealed to be the villain Cyber, who was revived by an unidentified entity posing as Black Marvel.